 December 2014 -

-A government panel established after the White House intruder incident releases a report recommending more effective fencing around the executive mansion.
+A government panel established after a White House intruder incident in September releases a report recommending more effective fencing around the executive mansion.
 The review also describes a leadership vacuum within the agency, along with a lack of focus and a need for more training.
 The panel recommends hiring 85 new agents and 200 uniformed officers to prevent future breaches.